peterdunson/peterdunson/README.md

 renderarxiv: Find cutting-edge research without the AI making up arXiv IDs

-rendergit-lite: Pick exactly which files to feed your AI - no more token limits from package-lock.json
+rendergit-lite: Render any GitHub repo to HTML, then checkbox-select which files to copy into your AI - skip the bloat

 **other work**